5 Things to do Before Buying a Franchise

 As part of your planning and vetting process, it is important to consider what competition is already established in the area.
 If you are considering opening a Dunkin’ Donuts half a mile from a Starbucks, you will face tougher competition than a Midas auto shop that is half a mile from Starbucks.

-Taking time to learn what support is offered for new franchisees is crucial.
+It is important to take the time to learn what support is offered for new franchisees.
 Whether it’s your first franchise or your first one of the brand, there is always more to learn.
-Learning what type of support is offered to franchisees is important.
-This may include orientation, peer mentorships, and written best practices.
+This may include orientation, peer mentorships, and written best practices from your potential franchisor.

 You may want to invest in owning a franchise for the financial benefits, but this type of business isn’t for everyone.
 If you like coloring outside the lines and making your own rules, operating a franchise according to strict guidelines may not be easy.
 But, if you like to stick to the rules and thrive with stability, you’re more likely to thrive with this type of business.